codecresta/mdkpq/README.txt

 TODO
 - use the heap (with new and delete) instead of the stack for large arrays
-- reduce the stack size
+- remove the stack resize code